elunna/nerfhack-changelog/README.md

 * Items can pass over forges.
 * New forging feature: There is a one-time 1 in 30 chance of erodeproofing an item when dipping in a forge.
 After this occurs, the forge will instead emit a puff of steam.
 * Cold rays can cool forges.

+### Toilets

+Toilets have received many enhancements after adapting them from SLASHEM.
+Notably, toilets can now appear on their own, separate from sinks, whereas in SLASH'EM, they only came in pairs with sinks.
+Overall, their frequency has been dialed way back so they are quite rare.

+* Toilet prayer can now stop the vomiting process
+* Praying at toilets can cure sickness.
+* Sitting on toilets can alleviate satiated status.
+* If giants sit on toilets, they break.

+Toilet kicking:
+* Like sinks, toilets now have a couple different effects from kicking them, including a few YAFM.
+* Kicking now only breaks the toilet 1/7 chance (was 1/4 in SLASH'EM)
+* Kicking can generate giant cockroaches and pools from kicking (1 in 17 chance)
+* Kicking can generate brown puddings (only once per toilet)
+* Kicking can generate a random tool.
+Normally this tool will weigh under 15aum, but sometimes you'll get a large tool that bonks against the piping.
+If a large tool bonks 3x - you'll get that tool no matter now big it is and the toilet is destroyed in the process.

+Dipping an edged weapon into a toilet can poison it, but also probably rust any metallic items.

 ### Bloody tiles
 * Ported from SpliceHack